pravindahal/epub-fast-reader/README.md

 # epub2audio

-A tool to convert epub to audiobook using IBM watson Text to Speech API.
+A tool to convert epub to audiobook using OS X tts command line application.

 ## setup

-For instructions on how to get the service credentials, click [here](https://github.com/watson-developer-cloud/node-sdk#getting-the-service-credentials).
-When you have your service credentials, copy the credentials.json-dist to credentials.json and edit the file to add username and password.

-IBM Watson Text to Speect API supports 1 million characters per month for free.
-From a random internet source, an average book has 500,000 characters.
-So, you will be able to convert 2 books per month for free.
+You need to install ffmpeg or libav.
+You can do it using homebrew.

 ## usage